Skip to contents

 logmeta

-Optional named list of metadata to attach (merged with args).
+Optional named list of metadata to attach.
+Merged with args in the final log entry.

 output